 With NFL betting not too far away, the boards are only going to get busier.

 All of this is reason enough to note that there are plenty of casinos/racetracks and online gambling sites in New Jersey.

-As of Sept.
-14, there are eight retail sportsbooks and eight online sportsbooks available in New Jersey.
+As of August 2020, there are 10 retail sportsbooks and 18 online sportsbooks available in NJ.
 How’s that for some options?

 Where can you bet on sports in New Jersey?

 In 2018, there were just seven apps.
 That has ballooned to 18 as of this writing.
 Here’s a breakdown of NJ online sportsbooks:

 |DraftKings||SBTech||Resorts AC||Aug.
 6, 2018||$25 free + up to $500 match bet|